-The NC is chaired by the Lead Independent Director and is guided by written Terms of Reference, which are approved by the Board.
+The NC is guided by written Terms of Reference, which are approved by the Board.
 The Terms of Reference set out the duties and responsibilities of the NC.
 The NC reviews the structure, size and composition of the Board.
 The NC also identifies the balance of skills, knowledge and experience required for the Board to discharge its responsibilities effectively and nominates candidates to meet the needs and requirements of the Group.

 Besides evaluating annually the independence of each Director (as set out in the penultimate paragraph of this section), the NC appraises the performance of the Board as a whole, and the contribution of each Director to the effectiveness of the Board.
 The NC is also required to determine whether Directors who hold multiple board representations are able to and have been devoting sufficient time to discharge their responsibilities adequately.
 The Code recommends that the Board should fix the maximum number of listed company board representations which any Director may hold and that this should be disclosed in the Company's annual report.
-Details of other directorships and other principal commitments of each of the Directors may be found on pages 22 to 28 of this Annual Report.
-In determining whether each Director is able to devote sufficient time to discharge his or her duties, the NC has taken cognizance of the recommendations under the Code, but is of the view that its assessment should not be restricted to the number of board representations of each Director and their other principal commitments per se.
-The contributions by each Director to and during meetings of the Board and relevant Board Committees as well as their attendance at such meetings and personal capabilities are holistically assessed and taken into account by the NC.
+Details of other directorships and other principal commitments of each of the Directors may be found on pages 12 to 17 of this Annual Report.
+In determining whether each Director is able to devote sufficient time to discharge his or her duties as a director of the Company, the NC has taken cognizance of the recommendations under the Code, but is of the view that its assessment should not be restricted to the number of board representations of each Director and their other principal commitments per se.
+The attendance and contributions by each Director to and during meetings of the Board and relevant Board Committees and their personal capabilities are holistically assessed and taken into account by the NC.
 The NC has determined that all the Directors have devoted sufficient time and attention to the affairs of the Company and have adequately discharged their duties.

-The Board currently has one Alternate Director, namely Mr Prapakon Thongtheppairot who is the Alternate Director to Mr Sithichai Chaikriangkrai.
-Mr Prapakon Thongtheppairot is appropriately qualified and is familiar with the affairs of the Company.
+The Board currently has two Alternate Directors, namely Mr Michael Chye Hin Fah who is the Alternate Director to Mr Thapana Sirivadhanabhakdi and Mr Prapakon Thongtheppairot who is the Alternate Director to Mr Sithichai Chaikriangkrai.
+The Board has considered the expertise, business and financial backgrounds of Mr Michael Chye Hin Fah and Mr Prapakon Thongtheppairot and is satisfied that they are appropriately qualified.
+Mr Michael Chye Hin Fah and Mr Prapakon Thongtheppairot are also familiar with the affairs of the Company.